dwavesystems/dwave-ocean-sdk/docs/leap_sapi/leap_admin.rst

             *   Change a project's allowed email addresses for members.

-.. _inviting_users:
+.. _admin_inviting_users_join:

 Inviting People to Join a Project
 ---------------------------------

 You invite people to join a project by sending them email invitations via Leap Admin.
 To join the project, the person must accept the invitation by clicking the link in the email.
 A person who is new to the Leap service must also create an account.

 Invitations expire after 14 days; you can send reminders to people who have active invitations.
 If an invitation expires or is revoked, you can send a new invitation.

 Access to the Leap service is supported only from certain regions.
 For more information, see the
 `From What Countries Can I Access D-Wave's Leap Quantum Cloud Service
 <https://support.dwavesys.com/hc/en-us/articles/360051869733>`_ article.

 When creating an account or joining a project, the person might be required to accept the |dwave_short| terms and conditions.
 The customer contract determines whether or not this is required for people joining the project.

 .. note::
     To change whether accepting terms and conditions is required or not,